bovacu/RDE/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to RDE's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**RDE** is a 2D/3D multi-purpose and cross-platform game engine built with C99.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It is a simple engine, with just one header file and one source file (+ dependencies).

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.